 Start by looking at the measurable items on your list.
 Some of them should be fairly self-explanatory.
 If you have 1000 followers on your Facebook Business page before the event, and directly after the event you have 1500, that’s an easy measure.

 This is what hashtags were made for.
 Create an event specific #, connect it to an incentive, and get people to use it on social media in as many ways as possible.
 Respond to everyone who uses, and engage with others if you expect engagement.
 It’s only fair (and it will trigger the algorithms to give you even more engagement).

 Promo codes are another great way to measure your impact.
 They can be controlled, specific and very insightful.

 Call in the Big Guns

-This is where it can be extremely helpful to work hand in hand with an agency who has dealt with experiential before.
-They know how to go about measuring data without hiring a team of clipboard-wielding shadow men to follow people around at your event.
+This is where it can be extremely helpful to work hand-in-hand with an agency who has dealt with Experiential before.
+They know how to go about measuring data without hiring a team of clipboard-wielding shadow people to follow people around at your event.

 Even if you do it yourself – make sure you know WHO is responsible for WHAT.
 Never assume ANYTHING.
 Get your action plan down in writing and make sure every member of your team had a copy.

 If you are lucky enough to be using an integration system like Hubspot it will make your job even easier.

 The bottom line is, you will be measuring the “before” data against the “after” data.